-Now that you’ve crafted your (we hope) beautiful, engaging, and responsive UI/UX with the minimum of fuss, you need to test just how well that user experience flows.
-It may look spectacular, but with any UI/UX design, the proof is in the pudding.
+Now that you’ve crafted your (we hope) beautiful, engaging, and responsive UI and UX with the minimum of fuss, you need to test just how well that user experience flows.
+It may look spectacular, but with any UI and UX design, the proof is in the pudding.

 User Testing is a user research platform that can be used to test either released or unreleased websites and apps.
 User Testing will design a test for you, or you can design a test yourself.
 You can run the test in minutes, and have the results within an hour.
 The cool thing about this is that feedback is not only in the form of metrics but also videos of real people commenting on the usability of your app.

-It’s a great example of how modern tools not only simplify the UI/UX design process, but also add new features that were unimaginable only a tech generation ago.
+It’s a great example of how modern tools not only simplify the UI and UX design process, but also add new features that were unimaginable only a tech generation ago.

-Though we’ve provided a whole range of tools that allow stress-free UI/UX design, they all have several things in common.
+Though we’ve provided a whole range of tools that allow stress-free UI and UX design, they all have several things in common.
 They let you get a website up and running and online quickly.
 They require no coding or special technical skills to work with.
 And they all make it possible for you to deliver high-performing, high-quality websites that perform well on any device.